Evelyn Greenleaf Sutherland: Career

 Sutherland worked for over a decade as an editorial writer and drama critic for several Boston newspapers before she began publishing (as Dorothy Lundt) a series of one-act plays, of which Po' White Trash and Other One Act Plays, produced in 1899, was probably her best known.
 Sutherland's early works were often sketches about the struggles of class and race in America.
 Sutherland collaborated with General Charles King on the military play Ft.
 Frayne and with Booth Tarkington on Monsieur Beaucaire.
+Her four-act romantic comedy "Joan o' the Shoals", set in 1681 New Hampshire, was produced on Broadway in 1903.
 Over the last decade or so of her life, Sutherland would write a number of plays with her close friend Beulah Marie Dix.
 Their most successful play, The Road to Yesterday, written in 1906, became the genesis for Victor Herbert's 1924 operetta The Dream Girl.
 Sutherland continued to contribute short stories and poetry to national magazines throughout her career and in 1894 was awarded first prize in a short story competition sponsored by McClure’s for her army tale, "Dikkon's Dog".